by Noah Kipply-Ogman, Shimer College

 Augustine takes this to the next step, determining that words don't even express the mind of their speaker.
 Augustine outlines the existence of a class of words

-Which is involved when [one] who speaks signifies the thing [of] which [the speaker] is thinking, but for the most part only to [the speaker] and certain others, while [the speaker] does not signify the same thing to the one to whom [the speaker] speaks nor to some others.
+Which is involved when who speaks signifies the thing which is thinking, but for the most part only to and certain others, while does not signify the same thing to the one to whom speaks nor to some others.

 I would like to focus on this last warning that Augustine sounds.
 I think that this is the point where Augustine's dialogue can pass from being an interesting bit of philosophical musing on the nature of words and signifiers into a work of practical significance.
 Both Dewey and Hutchins, whose disagreements I'll explore in a moment, think that education must inspire action in the world.
 If we appreciate Augustine's understanding of words and hold this principle of worldly action, the way we use language must change.